 Choose the time of year that is most convenient for your organization and workload.

 Types of HR audit

 There are multiple types of HR audit you may conduct, each focusing on a specific area of the organization’s human capital.
 You can choose to run the audit by creating a committee of internal HR professionals (checking an area they don’t usually handle), or you may decide to utilize a third-party HR audit service.

+Depending on your organization’s needs, you might want to go more granular.
 Here are the various types of HR audit you will want to conduct: